apache/mxnet/docs/tutorials/basic/exception_handling.md

 e.wait_to_read()
 ```

-Although, the above exception occurs when executing the operation which writes to the variable d in one of the child threads, it surfaces only when the synchronizing `wait_to_read`.
+Although the above exception occurs when executing the operation which writes to the variable d in one of the child threads, it is thrown only when the synchronization happens as part of the line: `e.wait_to_read()`.

 Let us take another example.
 In the following case, we write to two variables and then `wait_to_read` for both.
 This example shows that any particular exception will not be thrown more than once.